 Solutions such as biopolymers, biorefineries, and chemical recycling are at the forefront.
-Alongside artificial intelligence (AI), these solutions facilitate the development of high-value products from biological materials and the discovery of novel materials that compete with the appeal of plastics in terms of affordability, durability, and versatility.
+Alongside artificial intelligence (AI), these solutions facilitate the development of high-value products from biological materials2 and the discovery of novel materials that compete with the appeal of plastics in terms of affordability, durability, and versatility.3

-Found in many products worldwide from automotive, construction, packaging, textiles, and electronics, and despite efforts to address the global challenge of plastic pollution, global exports of plastics hit a peak of \$1.2 trillion in 2021 and accounted for 1.8 billion metric tonnes of greenhouse gas emissions, i.e. 3.4% of the global total (2019).
+Found in many products worldwide from automotive, construction, packaging, textiles, and electronics,4 and despite efforts to address the global challenge of plastic pollution, global exports of plastics hit a peak of \$1.2 trillion in 20215 and accounted for 1.8 billion metric tonnes of greenhouse gas emissions, i.e. 3.4% of the global total (2019).6 is one such example.

-Globally, only 9% of plastic waste is recycled while 71% is poorly managed or end up in landfills.
+Globally, only 9% of plastic waste is recycled while 71% is poorly managed or end up in landfills.7 refurbished aircraft into travel accessories.